 Sunday December 14, 2008 - Crystalinks' stats reflect that readers are guided to research Nibiru again with links to Reptilians and Creation.
 References to reptilians, snakes, dragons, etc. are a metaphor for DNA - and in most cases the humanity as a biogenetic experiment.

-Never forget that Quetzalcoatl was also Reptilian in appearance - one and the same - and you know where Q takes us - (Quetzalcoatl - 2012)
+Never forget that Quetzalcoatl was also Reptilian in appearance - one and the same - and you know where Q takes us - (Quetzalcoatl - Destination - 2012)

 Dilmun, a Reptilian in appearance and the main creator (progenitor) of this program, has returned to my life.
 When he showed up, I remembered George seeing me morph into a reptilian recently.
 Dilmun does not see me as human.
 He explained that I appear in reptilian form to him and considers me his primary partner.
 At this time, one could say he is activating my DNA, but that is probably the wrong explanation for what is actually occurring between Dilmun and I. His return, after many years, is another indicator that the program will soon close.
 He has stated that he will remain here until that point in time.